A systematic review of assistive technologies for children with dyslexia: Results

-The authors \citeauthor{ziadat2021impact} purposes the VAKT modality which includes Visual, Auditory, kinesthetic and Tactile which provides multi sensory way of learning.
-The key purpose of the study was to examine how effective is this model in enhancing reading and reading comprehension among student with dyslexia.
-Several activities included during the experimental session such as word tracing, skywriting, and writing on the wrist.
-Apart form that word cards, color pens, crayon, mirror, sand, and whiteboard were used to make learning more elegant and interactive.
-Mirror was used a visual stimulating tool to look to his self when sounded out the phoneme, and simultaneously tapping his fingers to the thumb.39 students participated the survey which resulted statistically significant improvements in comprehension reading of the experimental group referred to the implemented multi-sensory approach (VAKT strategy).\\ A group of researchers \citeauthor{omar2021comparison} from Malaysia conducted a comparison of visual aids for enhancing reading performance in children with dyslexia.Three specific tools were evaluated: a simple magnifier, which contains a magnifying lens to enlarge text; a visual tracking magnifier, which features a guide line along with a magnifying device that is effective in reducing glare while improving readability; and lastly, a typoscope, which focuses on a line of text by blocking out extra words and glare.
-80 school children participated in this case study with critical finding that visual tracking magnifier(VTM) intervention yielded the greatest improvement after 12 weeks of intervention.
-Hence, author put forward an idea that a VTM can be used as part of a rehabilitation program for all children with dyslexia.\\ The authors \citeauthor{liu2021want} introduced an structural approach to mitigate traditional method of teaching students with dyslexia.
-The practice of using the whole word to teach reading and writing for children with dyslexia were proven inefficient.
-The phonics-based program with special including structured, cumulative, multi-sensorial activities stimulate interest, attention as well as cultivate appropriate skills progressively.
-Several structural activities were designed to acheive the goal.
-Ranging activities from introduction of simple vowel, consonant letters to smaller phrases and sentence were introduced.
-Apart from this use of story-based Fitzroy books, laminated abc cards, a word list containing sequence of vowel, consonant alphabets, multi syllables exercise were introduced.
-Similarly the physical object or materials were used on this process which includes a set of bottle-caps representing each letter (26) in the alphabet in learning alphabets, tactile mat to practice skywriting, white board and whiteboard markers, exercise book, skipping ropes, hula hopes and many more.
-28 total students participated on this experiment which resulted as the experiment had improved children progress in reading, spelling, writing and comprehension significantly determined by pre-test and post-test evaluation.\\ A group of researcher \citeauthor{ferraz2018effects} conducted an experiment to determine the effects of a phonological remediation on reading and writing program in children with dyslexia.
-Researchers evaluated phonological cal awareness, through multiple exercise like rapid naming, working memory, reading and writing of words and non words, thematic writing.
-Each phonological intervention consists of exercise involving phonemes and syllables, syllabic and phonemic manipulation, and rhyme and alliteration.
-The higher complex exercise includes the addition and subtraction of phonemes and syllables, syllabic and phonemic manipulation, oral comprehension etc.\\ The authors \citeauthor{heikkila2012inclusive} explored inclusive music teaching strategies to enhance the learning abilities of elementary-aged children with developmental dyslexia.
-By incorporating rhythmic, melodic, and kinesthetic activities, the study aimed to improve phonological awareness, auditory discrimination, and motor coordination.
-Techniques included using body movements to represent pitches, clapping rhythms, and transitioning these skills to musical instruments like the keyboard.
-More descriptive categorization of non computing device is illustrated by the table below.
+The authors Liu et al.~\cite{liu2021want} introduced a structural approach to mitigate the traditional method of teaching students with dyslexia.
+The practice of using the whole word to teach reading and writing for children with dyslexia has been proven inefficient.
+The phonics-based program with special features, including structured, cumulative, multi-sensorial activities stimulate interest, attention, as well as cultivate appropriate skills progressively.
+Several structural activities were designed to achieve the goal.
+Ranging activities from the introduction of simple vowel and consonant letters to smaller phrases and sentences were introduced.
+Apart from this use of story-based Fitzroy books, laminated abc cards, a word list containing a sequence of vowel, consonant alphabets, multi syllables exercise were introduced.
+Similarly, the physical object or materials were used in this process, which includes a set of bottle caps representing each letter (26) in the alphabet for learning the alphabet, a tactile mat to practice skywriting, white board and whiteboard markers, an exercise book, skipping ropes, hula hopes and many more.
+28 total students participated in this experiment, which resulted in the experiment having improved children's progress in reading, spelling, writing, and comprehension significantly, as determined by pre-test and post-test evaluation.